 3. Online French Language Assessment

-In January, you’ll receive an email from Antoine Ste-Marie, your BEd (French) Recruitment Specialist, inviting you to complete the online French assessment.
+In February, you’ll receive an email from Vanessa Paquette, our BEd (French) Recruitment Specialist, inviting you to complete the online French assessment.
 This helps us to determine whether you would be comfortable with the French components of the program.